nerab/paradeiser/README.md

 The pomodoro will be marked as canceled and the timer will be cleared.
 If no pomodoro is active, the command will throw an error.
 If a break is active, the command will do nothing except printing a warning.
 Remaining arguments, if present, will be added to the pomodoro as annotation.

+### Log a pomodoro or break

+Add a successfully finished pomodoro that was never recorded as being started (maybe the user forgot to call `par pomodoro start`):

+      $ par pomodoro log

+      # Abbreviated version:
+      $ par log

+It will appear in the reports and will count towards efficiency calculations.
+The current time will be used for the finish timestamp, and the start time will be calculated backwards from the finish time based on the default length of a pomodoro / break.

 ### Initialize Paradeiser

 * Initialize the default directory that is used to store the Paradeiser configuration and data: